-Significant progress was made with Meyer and Floudas' work [27, 28], who were able to write the explicit envelopes for the trilinear term $w(x) = x_1 x_2 x_3$.
-Their exact form depends on the relative sign of the variable bounds x^L, x^U .
-The paper [27] discusses 6 cases where the bound signs are equal (each case giving rise to 12 inequalities), whereas the other 9 cases are discussed in [28].
+Significant progress was made with Meyer and Floudas' work [28, 29], which were able to write the explicit envelopes for the trilinear term $w(x) = x_1 x_2 x_3$ .
+Their exact form depends on the relative sign of the variable bounds $x^L, x^U$ .
+The paper [28] discusses 6 cases where the bound signs are equal (each case giving rise to 12 inequalities), whereas the other 9 cases are discussed in [29].
 Several of these cases also involve checking nontrivial bound relations.
-Although Meyer and Floudas' results are conceptually simple to apply (it suffices to establish which is the case at hand, and adjoin the corresponding inequalities to the MP), the inequalities themselves are way more involved than McCormick's, and it is very easy to make mistakes when integrating them in a computer program.
+Although Meyer and Floudas' results are conceptually simple to apply (it suffices to establish which is the case at hand, and adjoin the corresponding inequalities to the MP), the inequalities themselves are way more involved than McCormick's, and it is very easy to make mistakes when itegrating them in a computer program.